salesforce/lwc/packages/@lwc/scoped-registry/README.md

 Allows [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) to share the same tag name in the same DOM without conflicts.
 In a sense, it is a (partial) polyfill for [Scoped Custom Element Registries](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Scoped-Custom-Element-Registries.md).

+Note that this library only supports [browsers that support custom elements](https://caniuse.com/custom-elementsv1).

 ## Installation

 ```sh